TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 Patch(x86_64).register()
 ```

-Using `capstone` here instead of Binja's builtin disassembler might seem excessive and expensive, but this does have its reasons which I'll get to shortly.
+Using `capstone` here instead of Binja's builtin disassembler might seem overkill at first, but this choice foreshadows some reasons which I'll get to shortly.

 Now we have something a lot more readable, but still littered with annoying intrinsics.

 ![](matmult2.png)

 Ignoring the specifics for now, we can already see that there's some weird stuff going on. `A`, `B` and `C` are all `16x16` matrices.
-A common way to compute matrix products efficiently is something along these lines:
+A common way to compute matrix products is something along these lines:

 ```py
 def matmult(A, B):